View on GitHub

 # [[rulesets]]

-# name = "Simple: Auto-assign good first issues to Copilot"
+# name = "Simple: Auto-assign good first issue to Copilot"

 # repositories = ["my-repo"]